zzz6519003/substrate-how-to-guides/contributing-tutorials.md

 - **Learn by doing:** any explanations must only be articulated if they are relevant to what the learner is doing.
 - **Inspire confidence:** the learner has and immediate sense of achievement without any distraction.
-- **Repeatability:** each series of steps must be easily reproduced and lead to the same results as depicted by the outcomes of the tutorial.
+- **Ensure repeatability:** each series of steps must be easily reproduced and lead to the same results as depicted by the outcomes of the tutorial.
-- **Specific:** a tutorial must have a very specific scope and outcome.
+- **Be specific:** a tutorial must have a very specific scope and outcome.